 YouTube live stream Management

 Don’t expect your first live stream to be amazing.
-It’s not a question whether things will happen, it’s when they will happen.
+It’s not a question of whether things will happen, it’s when they will happen.
 Here are a few quick tips to make it go smoother.

 - Interact with your audience.